wlittler/HTMLIntroductory/syllabus/05 Page Structure SEO.md

-05 - Page Structure SEO.md
+05 - Page Structure & SEO / Social Media
 ===============

 > Search Engine Optimization (SEO) is the process of optimizing your website pages (code & content) in order to affect your organic page ranking with the major search engines.
 The way pages are built can positively or negatively affect search engine optimization so it is an important consideration.